mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 07-21 11:54:31.586 2369-2404/com.your.app.name D/OkHttp: {"objectId":"bMQLf0CVqm","createdAt":"2017-07-21T08:54:31.818Z"}
 07-21 11:54:31.586 2369-2404/com.your.app.name D/OkHttp: <-- END HTTP (64-byte body)
 ```
-These are from the `OkHttp` logger we set up in [Step 26](#26), before we initializing Parse.
+These are from the `OkHttp` logger you set up in [Step 26](#26), before initializing Parse.
 These logs will be useful when you are debugging later on.

 Nice work!
 You now have an Android app connected to your Parse Server.

+# 30.
+Next steps:

 # Sources
 ### Codepath